 Use this easy method to learn how to check GPU Windows 10.
 All you need to do is follow these simple steps, and you are well on your way to checking your GPU in Windows 10 without using any software or tool.

 In case you don’t know.
-GPU means Graphics Processing Unit, and it’s used to handle games, video rendering, 3D animation, and other heavy graphical tasks in a computer.
+GPU means Graphics Processing Unit, and it’s used to handle games, video rendering, 3D animation, and other heavy graphical tasks on a computer.
 It works side by side with the CPU which is the Central Processing Unit.
 Interested in getting a new 2 in 1 laptop.